Resources and help

 Personal Trainer, Professional Speaker, and Health/Wellness expert, Siddiqu Muhammad of Chicago Fit 4 Life.

 Siddiqu offers a chair edition work out program that is for individuals who have a more sedentary life or with knee/lower back injuries.
-During the entire workout, the participant only uses a chair which allows them to sit down throughout the majority of the session.
+During the entire workout, the participant only use a chair which allows them to sit down throughout the majority of the session.

-Additionally Siddiqu offers Personal Training, Fitness Boot camps, and Health Presentations!
+Additionally, Siddiqu offers Personal Training, Fitness Boot Camps, and Health Presentations!